avinashnair02/avinashnair02/README.md

 - 🔭 I’m currently working on Real Time Data Science Project.
 - 🌱 I’m currently learning Deeplearning and its Dimentions
 - 👯 I’m looking to collaborate on Discord.
-- 💬 Ask me about Technology.
+- 💬 Ask me about Computers.
-- 📫 How to reach me:avinashnair02@gmail.com.
+- 📫 How to reach me: avinashnair02@gmail.com.
 - ⚡ Fun fact: I can work as long as i want.